hturnbull93/capybara-sinatra-false-positives/README.md

 # False Positive Sinatra and Capybara App

-A simple web app to illustrate false positives arising from Sinatra's 404 and 500 error pages for this medium blog.
+A simple web app to illustrate Capybara false positives arising from Sinatra's 404 and 500 error pages for this medium blog.

 ## Instructions